aleph-fbk/aleph-fbk.github.io/README.md

 We have decided to permanently remove the news from the ALEPH's website (see [issue #2](https://github.com/aleph-fbk/aleph-fbk.github.io/issues/2)).

 ### Internship and thesis offers
-In September 2023, it was decided that all Internship and thesis offers of the center for cybersecurity would be published in the [**center for cybersecurity website**](https://cs.fbk.eu/).
+All Internship and thesis offers of the center for cybersecurity are published in the [**center for cybersecurity website**](https://cs.fbk.eu/).

-Contact `mpernpruner@fbk.eu` for more details.